 He is survived by his father Anthony J. Vallad Sr. and a sister Marie Vallad both of National City, Michigan.
 Two sons Jason (Deanne) Vallad of Ontario, Oregon and Jerry Vallad and his daughter Natalia (The light in Tony’s eye) both of Boise, Idaho.
 He was preceded in death by an older sister Antoinette who passed away before Tony was born, his Mother Agnes, and his loving wife Bobbie.

 Donations may be made to the Sumpter Valley Railroad, Sumpter, Oregon in Tony’s name.

-To send flowers to the family of Tony Vallad, Jr., please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Tony Vallad, Jr., please visit Tribute Store